 Merci Suarez Changes Gears, from Candlewick Press and author Meg Medina, is the winner of the 2019 Newbery Medal.
 Readers will fall in love with Merci Suarez!
 She is a strong, funny sixth-grader dealing with complicated changes at home and at school.

-Read more on Amazon: Merci Suarez Changes Gears
+Read more on Amazon (affiliate): Merci Suarez Changes Gears

 Diverse Books for Middle School: Historical Fiction